Te Kooti's War: Flight and pursuit

 Within days McDonnell was relieved of his command and McLean, as Native Minister, announced that from 11 February Māori would control all the expeditions into the Urewera, with no European involvement.
 There would be no daily pay for soldiers; instead they would compete for £5,000 reward offered for Te Kooti's capture.
 The pursuit was instead led by both Te Keepa with his Whanganui warriors, and Ropata and his Ngāti Porou.
 Two columns of Te Arawa warriors would also be involved and Mair was to accompany them.

 On February 28 Te Kooti struck south of Whakatāne, destroying a mill of an enemy chief, then a week later raided Opape, east of Ōpōtiki, seizing arms and gunpowder and capturing more than 170 men, women and children, intending to hold them ransom to gain more male fighters for his force.
 He retreated to Maraetahi in the Waioeka gorge, where just over a year earlier he had established a small village, complete with acres of maize and other crops.
 Te Kooti remained undisturbed there for a month until the arrival on March 25 of forces led by both Ropata—picking their way up the boulder-strewn Waioeka River from the north—and Te Keepa, who was marching down the river from the south.
 An hour-long firefight erupted before the village and nearby Raipawa pā were taken.
-About 300 occupants were taken prisoner, all but 87 of them being Whakatohea prisoners, and about 19 taken captive were executed in the riverbed by tomahawk or gun.
+About 300 occupants were taken prisoner, all but 87 of them being Whakatōhea prisoners, and about 19 taken captive were executed in the riverbed by tomahawk or gun.
 Te Kooti managed to flee with about 20 men.

 This was the end of the involvement of the Whanganui contingent in the pursuit of Te Kooti.
 Te Keepa and his men had been on the march for three months.
 They were operating far from their own territory, fighting on behalf of the Government against an enemy who had never threatened his own people.
 They felt they had done enough and wanted to go home.
-McLean arranged their return back to Whanganui.
+McLean arranged their return to Whanganui.
 He also promised Ngāti Porou the Government would relinquish its claim to land on the East Cape.
 This incentivised Ropata to raise yet another contingent of Ngāti Porou to pursue Te Kooti.